 It was the loveliest subway trip of my life.
 Everyone—everyone—on the car smiled at Dash, riders of all nationalities and colors: Asians and Hispanics, Caucasians and African-Americans (including the kind woman who was Dash’s seatmate).
 No, I did not sing “Kumbaya”—that surely violates subway etiquette—but it was refreshing to experience such a love-thy-fellow-commuter moment, to see people so unexpectedly delighted by the happiness and smile of a four-year-old child.

 We could all learn something from Dash.
 Smiling is contagious and can even reduce stress, research shows.
 But beyond being happy, Dash showed a basic and, yes, beautiful acceptance of all people.
 Bigotry is a learned behavior.
 Humans are not xenophobic in the womb.
-Yet in the midst of a political campaign marked by a disturbing brutishness—by the bitter angels of our nature, to tweak Lincoln's words—children are seeing the ugliness of the mob, the ugliness of fear, the ugliness of arrogance, ignorance, self-righteousness, rage.
+Yet we are exposing our children to a disturbing brutishness, the ugliness of the mob, the ugliness of fear, the ugliness of arrogance, ignorance, self-righteousness, rage.
 The number of hate groups in the United States rose by 14 percent in 2015.
 What, exactly, is happening to us?

 Watching Dash, so unconcerned with people’s differences, so content, I've wondered if happiness and hatred are incompatible.
 Is it possible to be blissful and bigoted?
 Does one prevent the other?
 I, personally, have yet to meet a jolly racist.
 When white supremacists spew their beliefs, they seem like foul, angry, miserable people.
 How can you hate others for the shallowest of reasons, and think such fetid thoughts, and still find joy?